 3. Remove the cylinders very often to put them back where you have decided that they belong.

-I think that the first one is the best one.
+I think that the first one is the best.
 Ignore the location of the ring gaps.

-Different people suggest one of two ways.
-Until recently I had never heard of anyone using this method.
+There are two ways to do this job.
+Until recently, I had never heard of anyone using this method.
 The well known BMW tech person, snowbum suggests that one pull the cylinder back just far enough to get to the wrist pin and remove it.
-That way the piston stays in the cylinder.
+That way, the piston stays in the cylinder.
 I find it far more time/work and a greater chance of error in that method.
-One is also giving up the chance to examine the piston and rings.
+One is also giving up the opportunity to examine the piston and rings.
 Just pull the cylinder off and keep the piston on the rod.
 Besides, some BMW pistons have an oil ring below the wrist pin, so that suggested procedure won’t always work.

-With the piston out in the open, one can really take a look.
+With the piston out in the open, one can take a look.
 If the bike isn’t burning oil but has an unknown number of miles on it, I would want to look at the ring land (groove) wear.
 Is the ring sloppy in the ring land?
 See the specs in the book.
 Take a look at the upper 1/2″ of the cylinder bore.
 Can you see where the piston comes up to the top of its stroke?
 Does it show a ridge?
 Can you feel it with your fingernail?
 At the top part of the stroke, the cylinder wears more than at the bottom.
 This is known as cylinder taper.
-A machine shop has a really neat tool to measure this wear.
+A machine shop has an elegant tool to measure this wear.
 If you can’t feel a ridge with your fingernail, then I wouldn’t worry about it.
-It is possible for a cylinder to have 75,000 miles on it and still have a good bore with very little wear showing.
+A cylinder can have 75,000 miles on it and still have a good bore with minimal wear showing.

 Suppose that you want to measure it, but don’t have the tools.
 I will describe a very simple and accurate way.
 Remove the upper ring.
 Do it carefully as they are quite brittle.
 I use my fingernails to open it up a bit and slip it off.
 Stick it down into the bore just at the top part where the worst wear shows.
 The ring will expand until it fills the bore at the largest wear spot.
 Make sure that the ring is square and isn’t too high or too low in the cylinder.
 Use a feeler gauge to check the end gap and record it.
 Now slide the ring down to the bottom of the cylinder and check the gap again.
 Take the difference and divide by 3.1 to get the actual taper amount.
 Now, wasn’t that simple?